vergun/pine-needles/contents/articles/01_Get_Started/02_Administrators/03_Professional/01_On_Demand/index.md

     <li>A summary of all products purchased along with your order number.</li>
     <li>A link to your On-Demand instance and admin login credentials.</li>
     <li>
-      Your download key for downloading the software, plug-ins and documentation from our .
+      Your download key for downloading the software, plug-ins and documentation from our&nbsp;.
       <a class="external" href="https://www.sugarcrm.com/sugarshop/download" title="https://www.sugarcrm.com/sugarshop/download">Download Manager</a>
     </li>
   </ul>